justinmahar/netlify-domain-redirector/README.md

 Then trigger a deploy.

 Your redirects are now active!
+Confirm the redirects are working as expected.

 ### 4. Add Domain To Site